m4rw3r/Inject-Framework/SPEC.rst

-The basic principle of the framework is a chain of layers — so called middleware — which perform specific actions and then passes the request on to the next layer, ultimately reaching the controller's action method.
+The basic principle of the framework is a chain of layers — so called middleware — which perform specific actions and then passes the request on to the next layer, ultimately reaching a controller's action method.
+The action method might pass this on to another stack which leads to another controller's action, or something completely different... you get the idea.

+When an action is done executing, its response will be returned through all the middleware, enabling them to finish processing of the request and finally let the browser see the result.

-In more general terms, the execution is done using the ``MiddlewareStack`` which contains a series of middlewares which will process the request before it is handed to the endpoint callback (which is either a closure or an object with ``__invoke()``).
+In more general terms, the execution is done using the ``MiddlewareStack`` which contains a series of middlewares which will process the request before and after it is handed to the endpoint callback (which is either a closure or an object with ``__invoke()``).

 What is middleware?
 -------------------